Skip to main content

 Their example offers us all a personal and societal guide for how we can better the second half of life.
 Weaving in surprising, colorful stories from around the world, Stern shows that the key to healthy longevity involves a mindset shift and purposeful building of social connections.
 Healthy to 100 offers a hopeful, attainable, research-backed model for anyone seeking a longer and healthier life."

 Q&A and light refreshments to follow.
-Copies of his books will be available for purchase/signing.
+Copies of his book will be available for purchase/signing.

 NO REGISTRATION IS REQUIRED BUT SEATING IS LIMITED.